jlquinn/xbows-driver/doc/spec.md

 210105
 210106

 0109 is the recurring attention signal.
 I'm not sure, but I think 21010x defines what kind of data shows up next.
-In custom programming, 210306 indicates that light programming comes next.
+In custom programming, 210306 indicates that light programming comes next for custom layer 2.
 And that seems to hold here with 210106.

 It does suggest that 210104 and 210105 could be used similar to custom layer programming.